Franklin K. Lane High School: History

 In the 1970s and 1980s, numerous programs were available to assist and enhance students' academic performance: College Bound Program, Career Development Program (CDP), Co-Op Program, Study to Employment Program, (STEP), and Toward Upward Mobility Program (TUM).
 To address the problems of students with difficulty attending school, the SOAR program was initiated and recognized by the Federal Government for excellence.
 The school's General Equivalency Diploma (GED) program was one of the most successful in the city with a code of 421.
 Later, a parent suit brought into question the school's methods of counseling students who were not attending classes regularly.
 Eventually, these disruptive students were allowed to attend the school again, causing security problems.
-During the 1980s and 1990s, the school's magnet Law Studies Program attracted students from various parts of New York City, many of whom went on to attend prestigious universities, such as Columbia, Cornell, NYU, and Syracuse.
+During the 1980s and 1990s, led by the school's magnet Law Studies Program students were attracted from various parts of New York City, many of whom went on to attend prestigious universities, such as Columbia, Cornell, NYU, and Syracuse.
 A majority of Lane's Honors Program alumni also fared well.

 On March 8, 2004, the New York Daily News' front page headline "City's Worst School" led to a story in the newspaper regarding the poor academic performance, low graduation rates, violence, and students transferring out in large numbers due to those problems.
 In December 2007, the Department of Education announced that Franklin K. Lane would be phased out due to consistently poor performance.
-The school stopped accepting 9th graders in 2007 and graduated its last seniors in 2012.
+The school stopped accepting 9th graders in 2009 and graduated its last seniors in 2011.
 Not all of the replacement schools have received acceptable ratings.

 In September 2016, exterior shots of the school were filmed for the 2017 Marvel Studios film Spider-Man: Homecoming, while In April 2019, interior shots of the school lobby were filmed for the 2019 film Avengers: Endgame, both set in the Marvel Cinematic Universe (MCU).
 The edifice doubles as the Midtown School of Science and Technology, the school which Peter Parker attended.